 Self-employed and in the armed forces

-This section considers your rights and obligations if you are self-employed.
-Many of your questions will be answered by reading the ‘Self-Employment’ section of this website.
-Here we concentrate on matters arising when you are self-employed and a member of the armed forces.
+This section considers your obligations if you are self-employed alongside being a member of the armed forces.
+Many of your questions will be answered by reading the self-employment section.
 If you are self-employed and the partner of someone serving in the armed forces, normal rules should apply to you.

 Remember you may need permission to carry on a self-employment while you are a member of the armed forces.